Walking in the Truth

 Even before entering kindergarten, I remember pretending to ride my tricycle to my imaginary girlfriend's house.
 But I couldn't tell anyone about her--weren't girls supposed to like boys?
 An even deeper secret was my strong desire to actually become a little boy myself.

 Family life was dysfunctional.
 My dad was emotionally and verbally abusive and was detached from the family.
 My mom, on the other hand, was continually seeking nurturing from me.
 I soon learned that for her to love me, it would cost me a lot.
-Then my older brother sexually abused me and left me feeling that I had no one to talk to.
+Then, as a grew up, I was sexually abused which left me feeling of isolation as I had no one to talk to.
 The desire to become a boy burned even greater.
 As I got older, I began to live a double life.
 Wherever I wasn't known as a girl, I pretended to be a guy.
 And if someone said, "I thought you were a girl," I would lie and say, "That's my twin sister" (or brother, depending on the circumstances).
-Throughout this double life I had girlfriends.
+Throughout this double life, I had girlfriends.
 It was hard to live this way, and the desire to become a man was consuming me.

 I moved out of the house and began to live as a man at age 19.
 I initiated male-hormone therapy and was very excited.
 I remember thinking, "Now I'm free, now I'm complete."
 I changed my name to Keith.
 I had moved in with a family.
 The oldest daughter invited me to her church youth group.
 I wasn't interested, but at her insistence, I went.
 There was something there that I hungered for even though I couldn't describe it.